-Dr. S. Shankar Sastry is the Dean of Engineering, Roy W. Carlson Professor of EECS, BioE & ME and faculty director of the Blum Center for Developing Economies at the University of California, Berkeley.
+Dr. S. Shankar Sastry is a professor of Electrical Engineering and Computer Sciences, Bioengineering, and Mechanical Engineering and he is the faculty director of the Blum Center for Developing Economies at the University of California, Berkeley.
 At the time of the award, he was also serving as the Dean of Engineering.
-An internationally recognized expert on embedded and autonomous software, Dean Sastry has an exceptional background in technology research, spearheading projects to improve the nation’s cyber security and network infrastructure as well as initiatives in robotics and hybrid and embedded systems.
+An internationally recognized expert on embedded and autonomous software, Sastry has an exceptional background in technology research, spearheading projects to improve the nation’s cyber security and network infrastructure as well as initiatives in robotics and hybrid and embedded systems.

 Sastry earned his Ph.D. in electrical engineering and computers sciences from Berkeley in 1981.
 Since joining the faculty in 1983, he has demonstrated a level of energy, determination and commitment that would be exceedingly difficult to surpass.
 One of Berkeley’s most distinguished professors, he has held directorships of the Information Technology Office at DARPA and the Electronics Research Laboratory at Berkeley.
 He served as chair of the Electrical Engineering and Computer Sciences Department at Berkeley from 2001 to 2004 and as director of the Center for Information Technology Research in the Interest of Society from 2006 to 2008.
 He currently serves as the faculty director of the Richard C. Blum Center for Developing Economies.